-For brightly painted murals and happy colorful buildings, this is where you’ll want to be.
-Once a dilapidated area in Cartagena is now a bustling neighborhood with vibrant nightlife, restaurants and hotels.
+For brightly painted murals and happy, colorful buildings, this is where you’ll want to be.
+As a once a dilapidated area in Cartagena, Getsemani is now a bustling neighborhood with vibrant nightlife, restaurants and hotels.
 Popular with the locals is the Plaza Santisma Trinidad.
-This sunflower yellow building is iconic of the neighborhood, as are the street vendors selling local delicacies, the hip new restaurants and bars and the graffiti art that reflects the culture and beauty of the country.
+This sunflower-yellow building is iconic of the neighborhood, as are the street vendors selling local delicacies, the hip restaurants and bars and the graffiti art that reflects the culture and beauty of the country.

-While clad in bold colorful dresses and selling exotic fruit and sweets, these women balance fruit bowls on their heads.
-Talk about talent.
-They’re called “Las Palenqueras” because San Basilio de Palenque is their home: it’s a small village southeast of Cartagena that was founded in colonial times by runaway slaves and is considered one of the first free towns in the Americas.
+While clad in bold, colorful dresses and selling exotic fruit and sweets, these women balance fruit bowls on their heads.
+Talk about talent!
+They’re called Las Palenqueras because San Basilio de Palenque is their home–a small village southeast of Cartagena, founded in colonial times by runaway slaves.
+It’s actually considered one of the first free towns in the Americas.
 Look for these beautiful women when you’re strolling your way through the beautiful streets of Cartagena.

-Breath-stealing Beaches, In & Out of the City
+Breath-stealing beaches, in & out of the city

-After you’ve hit Bocagrande and want more of a remote beach vibe, you’ll want to head outside the city limits.
+After you’ve hit Bocagrande and ready for more of a remote beach vibe, you’ll want to head outside the city limits.
 Nothing beats the platinum sands and aquamarine waters of the Rosario Islands, where you can also explore the coral reefs.
 But perhaps the most beautiful beach in Colombia is Playa Blanca, which is 45 minutes from the city, but it’s only reachable by boat.
 You can settle in on the snow-white sand and even go diving.
 If you want more water sports, head for Laguito.